Skip to content

 });

-// Per-message middleware: rate limiting
+// Per-route middleware: rate limiting (builder pattern)

 const rateLimiter = new Map<string, number>();